laracasts/Gilded-Rose-Kata-in-PHP/readme.md

 1. Refactor the monstrous code in the `GildedRose.php` class.
 2. Add 'Conjuras'
-2. Make sure you tests all the scenarios.
+2. Make sure you test all the scenarios.
 This may be manual testing or automated tests.

 ## Rules